-Treatment for a broken ankle depends on the exact site and severity of the fracture.
+Treatment for a broken ankle depends on the exact site and severity of the bone fracture.
 A severely broken ankle may require surgery to implant plates, rods or screws into the broken bone to maintain proper position during healing.

 If you have a broken ankle, you may experience some of the following signs and symptoms:

 Difficulty or pain with walking or bearing weight

 When to see a doctor